Upsonic/gpt-computer-assistant/README.md

 ### Telemetry

-We are using Sentry for telemetry.
+We use anonymous telemetry to collect usage data.
+We do this to focus our developments on more accurate points.
 You can disable it by setting the UPSONIC_TELEMETRY environment variable to false.

 ```python
 import os